kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 .. note::

-   Comment: Note that changing DRVAL1 to VELR gives the same output.
+   Note that changing DRVAL1 to VELR gives the same output.
 Both are recognized as keywords that store a velocity.
 The value in VELR should always be in m/s.
    Note also how we created different sub-projections (one for each type of velocity) from the same main projection.
 All these objects can coexist.